SRA-VJTI/blog/_posts/2024-07-27-LQR-Balancer.md

 This CAD-Model is to be simulated in MATLAB.

+## Updates
+- Completed understanding basics of Control Systems and LQR
+- Successfully simulated control of Pendulum, Spring mass system and Inverse Pendulum
+- Finished CAD-Model for balancer

 ## Challenges
 - Problems in achiveing stepper control in ESP-IDF
 - Setting up state space matrices